 The spinal column is made up of vertebrae stacked on top of one another with softer cartilage between the vertebrae.
 This combination of hard and soft tissue gives maximum protection of the spinal cord while allowing for flexibility and range of movement.
 Ligaments hold the vertebrae together on all sides of the spine.

 Together the vertebrae, cartilage, and ligaments make the spine self-supporting.
 If you were to remove all the muscles and tendons surrounding the spine, it would not collapse but remain in a neutral position.
 Furthermore any muscular or other forceful actions that move the spine away from a neutral position require energy.
 When the muscles are relaxed the spine naturally moves back to a neutral position.

-The neutral position of the spine changes as we age but once we are teenagers, our spines have the general adult structure with primary and secondary curves.
-There are two primary forward curves of the spine at the sacral and thoracic spine.
+The neutral position of the spine changes as we age, but once we are teenagers our spines have the general adult structure with primary and secondary curves.
+There are two primary forward curves of the spine at the sacral and thoracic regions.
 The two secondary backward spinal curves are at the lumbar and cervical regions.

 There are four types of common spinal movements, extension, flexion, lateral flexion (side bending), and axial rotation (twisting).
 Flexion is a spinal movement that emphasizes the primary curves.
 A gentle pose that demonstrates flexion is Child’s pose.
 Extension of the spine is any movement that emphasizes the secondary spinal curves, like in the lumbar region.
 An example is the Warrior I or extended Warrior I pose.